t324inc/d324-project/README.md

 When installing the given `composer.json` some tasks are taken care of:

+* Contains a bit of extra magic sauce in the composer.json to make require/update processes faster
 * Drupal will be installed in the `web`-directory.
 * Autoloader is implemented to use the generated composer autoloader in `vendor/autoload.php`, instead of the one provided by Drupal (`web/vendor/autoload.php`).